With more features being added consistently,

 Output Power Limit¶

-LOCK_ON_FIRST_CONNECTIONis used, ELRS will not cycle after a disconnect, but instead just stay on whatever rate the last connection was.
+LOCK_ON_FIRST_CONNECTIONis used, ELRS will not cycle after a disconnect, but instead, just stay at whatever rate the last connection was.
 This makes connection re-establishment quick, because the RX is always listening at the proper rate.
 This is generally what everyone wants, but there is utility in being able to switch the TX to the lowest rate to get more range to re-establish a link with a downed model, which can't happen if the RX is locked at the previous rate.

 When cycling through the rates, the RX starts with the fastest packet rate and works down to the slowest, then repeats.
 It waits